Conjecture: P versus NP problem

 The P versus NP problem is a major unsolved problem in computer science.
-Informally, it asks whether every problem whose solution can be quickly verified by a computer can also be quickly solved by a computer; it is widely conjectured that the answer is no. It was essentially first mentioned in a 1956 letter written by Kurt Gödel to John von Neumann.
-Gödel asked whether a certain NP-complete problem could be solved in quadratic or linear time.
-The precise statement of the P=NP problem was introduced in 1971 by Stephen Cook in his seminal paper "The complexity of theorem proving procedures" and is considered by many to be the most important open problem in the field.
-It is one of the seven Millennium Prize Problems selected by the Clay Mathematics Institute to carry a US$1,000,000 prize for the first correct solution.
+Informally, it asks whether every problem whose solution can be quickly verified by a computer can also be quickly solved by a computer; it is widely conjectured that the answer is no. It was essentially first mentioned in a 1956 letter written by Kurt Gödel to John von Neumann, wherein Gödel asked whether a certain NP-complete problem could be solved in quadratic or linear time.
+The precise statement of the P=NP problem was introduced in 1971 by Stephen Cook in his seminal paper "The complexity of theorem proving procedures".
+Considered by many to be the single most important open problem in the field of computer science, it ranks as one of the seven Millennium Prize Problems selected by the Clay Mathematics Institute, with a US$1,000,000 prize for the first correct solution.